 I have seen the future of the big fork!

-As Philip Sandifer has pointed out, the encylopedia lacks a decent user base.
+As El Sandifer has pointed out, the encylopedia lacks a decent user base.
 Of the user it has picked up only a small proportion are editing.
 Because most topics already have entries (from Wikipedia) all the ‘fun’ work has been done.
 What is left is the drudgery of keeping the thing up to date.

 But then what?
 Well, the Mathis page shows the way.
 The alt-right hangers on (or perhaps the alt-right internet constituency) is not just frustrated by leftwing gatekeepers but any and all gatekeepers.
 Wikipedia is hated not just because of some progressive choices when it comes to naming things or deleting topics but because it constrains behaviour.
 Specifically it constrains the behaviour of privileged brats and that kind of constraint (not just from Wikipedia but in general) is targeted by alt-right angst.